10 most re-tweeted posts in the history of Twitter

 1. Japanese billionaire’s massive cash offering – 3.6 million retweets

 Who doesn’t love to try their luck at a generous, once-in-a-lifetime sort of giveaway?
-Twitteratis surely do!
 So when Japanese billionaire Yusaku Maezawa promised money to 100 random people, everyone jumped in.
-In his post, Maezawa offered to split 100 million yen between 100 randomly chosen people, provided they followed him as well as re-tweeted the post.
+In his post, Maezawa offered to split 100 million yen between 100 randomly chosen people, provided they followed him as well as retweeted the post.
 The cash giveaway was done to celebrate his company, Zozotown, as it minted 10 billion yen in a new year’s sale.
+Needless to say, it’s the most retweeted Tweet of all time.

 ZOZOTOWN新春セールが史上最速で取扱高100億円を先ほど突破！！日頃の感謝を込め、僕個人から100名様に100万円【総額1億円のお年玉】を現金でプレゼントします。応募方法は、僕をフォローいただいた上、このツイートをRTするだけ。受付は1/7まで。当選者には僕から直接DMします！ #月に行くならお年玉 pic.twitter.com/cKQfPPbOI3